francistor/yaas/doc/readme.md

 #### Configuration in local files without instance name

 The server is launched as `aaaserver`, without parameters.
+The instance name is thus `default`.

-The configuration file is looked for as `conf/aaa-default.conf`, or the default values in the embedded `aaa-reference.conf` will be used.
+The configuration file is looked for as `conf/aaa-default.conf`.
+The name `conf/aaa.conf` may also be used (only for `default`instance).
 The other configuration files will be looked for also in the `conf` directory.
 If not found there, the defaults embedded as application resources will be used.

+If no `conf/aaa-default.conf` or `conf/aaa.conf` is specified, the application will use the values in the embedded `reference.conf` and will be able to start.
+This is useful only for simple smoke testing.

 #### Configuration in local file.
 Multiple instance names

 The server is launched as `aaaserver -Dinstance=<instance_name>`

-The bootstrap file will be located in `conf/aaa-<instance_name>.conf`.
+The bootstrap file loaded is then `conf/aaa-<instance_name>.conf`.
 Other files will be looked for in this order:

-1. first in the `/conf/<instance_name>` directory,
+1. First in the `/conf/<instance_name>` directory,
-2. then in the `conf` directory, then as an embedded resource.
+2. Then in the `conf` directory
+3. Then as an embedded resource.

 The logging configuration file will be `conf/logback-<instance_name>.xml` if found, or `conf/logback.xml`

 #### Configuration in http location, using instance name, but some files using defaults in embedded resources

-For instance, the radius and diameter dictionaries used will be those delivered with the software.
+For instance, the radius and diameter dictionaries used will be those embedded as application resources.

 The server is launched as `aaaserver -Dinstance=<instance_name> -Dconfig.url=http://config.server/conf/aaa-<instance_name>.conf -Dlogback.configurationFile=http://config.server/conf/logback.xml`